Learning Hypergraphs From Signals With Dual Smoothness Prior: Methodology

 where $p(\hH_j|\X)$ is the probability of existence of hyperedge $\hH_j$ conditioned on $\X$.
 However, this idea suffers from the high-dimensionality brought by the structural characteristics of the hypergraph, namely the fact that given $N$ nodes there are $2^N$ potential hyperedges.
 This suggests that even hypergraphs with only tens of nodes have billions or trillions of potential hyperedges, and such a large number of potential hyperedges would lead to intractable computational and memory complexity.

-In order to design a more efficient hypergraph learning framework, we assume that each hyperedge in the hypergraph consists of nodes with pairwise relations.
-On the basis of this assumption, we first model pairwise relations among all nodes by a graph structure $\W\in\R_{+}^{N\times N}$, where $\W_{ij}$ captures the pairwise relationship between node $i$ and node $j$.
+In order to design a more efficient hypergraph structure learning framework, we assume that each hyperedge in the hypergraph consists of nodes with pairwise relations. {\HC The intuition behind this assumption is that, in real world applications, a hyperedge is usually a set of nodes interacting in a pair-wise manner and together towards a common goal, e.g., authorship of scientific papers.} On the basis of this assumption, we first model pairwise relations among all nodes by a graph structure $\W\in\R_{+}^{N\times N}$, where $\W_{ij}$ captures the pairwise relationship between node $i$ and node $j$.
 Furthermore, we utilise a distribution $p(\W|\X)$ to model the relationship between $\X$ and the graph structure $\W$.
 After introducing the graph structure, we have:

 For high-dimensional matrices $\W$, the computation of the integral on the right-hand side of Eq.~(\ref{eq:inter1}) is extremely hard.
 To simplify the problem, inspired by~\cite{Olshausen1997SparseCW}, we impose that when $\X$ is given we only care about the learnable structure $\W^{\star}$ that maximises $p(\W|\X)$.
 Therefore, Eq.~(\ref{eq:inter1}) can be simplified as: